Ashwing101/Ashwing101/README.md

 👋 Hi, I’m Ashwini Gour.
-I’m currently learning advanced software engineering concepts as part of my Master’s degree at the University of Maryland, Colleg Park and gaining expertise in Fullstack development.
+I’m currently learning advanced software engineering concepts as part of my Master’s degree at the University of Maryland, College Park and gaining expertise in Fullstack development.

 😄 Pronouns: He/Him.